 Maybe I will write a future post about the archetypes involved in ME/CFS.
 It’s a side project of mine in slow development.
 My point here is this – what we do to the planet and to ourselves, we do to the whole.
 Your furious pace has consequences.
 Hear the call to slow down.
 It helps more than you know.

-Sacred Contract of ME/CFS
+One Purpose of ME/CFS

-I believe that bringing a slow pace is part of the sacred contract of patients of ME/CFS.
+I believe that bringing a slow pace is part of the purpose of patients of ME/CFS.
 We are not doing it by choice, but we’re doing it regardless.
 We provide a balancing force to the rigorous busyness of the world.
 Our forced sluggishness brings back what is essential.
 The extreme ascetic lifestyle that comes with ME/CFS is purifying.
 I no longer identify with what I eat or how much I produce.
 I don’t like that I have to pace myself so strictly and say “no” to so many things.
 However, I also know my lower consumption is reducing my impact on the earth.

 There is a lot of talk in the spiritual community about getting “back to the earth,” but we can’t do this at breakneck speed.
 We have to pause, rest and listen.
 You may have a friend with ME/CFS that can teach you a thing or two about ease.
 She’s come by this practice the hard way, but I bet she knows it better than anyone.
 People with ME/CFS often think they don’t have anything to offer the world because they are stuck at home unable to produce.
 I disagree.

 There is deep meaning in the forced call to slow down for ME/CFS patients.
 The world can learn a lot from the wisdom of these stillness practitioners.
 These gurus of pacing are masters of energy and body awareness.
 There is immense value to the act of simply being.
 The ME/CFS community knows this better than anyone.
 For being still means finding some relief.